Description

 MaxDD:

-• Looking at the maximum drop from peak to valley of -42.3 days in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• The maximum DrawDown over 5 years of iShares MSCI Sweden ETF is -42.3 days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: